 August 7, 2018

-The protection of ‘brand Marlborough’ has been under discussion for some years but with the proliferation of Marlborough Sauvignon Blanc labels over recent times, a group of key industry people, which includes John Forrest, Ivan Sutherland, Clive Jones, John Buchanan & James Healy, have been spurred into action.
+The protection of ‘brand Marlborough’ is now more important than ever.
+The proliferation of Marlborough Sauvignon Blanc labels over recent times, led a group of key industry people, including John Forrest, Ivan Sutherland, Clive Jones, John Buchanan & James Healy, to be spurred into action.

 Under the name Appellation Marlborough Wine (AMW), the aim of the initiative is to protect the integrity, authenticity and brand value of wines produced in Marlborough.
 The initial focus is on Sauvignon Blanc only.